US pharmacy chains gear up to administer updated COVID shots

-Sept 13 (Reuters) - Drugstore chains CVS Health CVS.N and Walgreens Boots Alliance WBA.O said on Wednesday that updated COVID-19 vaccines would be available at their stores as soon as this week.
+Sept 13 (Reuters) - U.S. drugstore chains CVS Health CVS.N and Walgreens Boots Alliance WBA.O said on Wednesday that updated COVID-19 vaccines would be available at their stores as soon as this week.

+Shots were being delivered in some locations on Wednesday, including at a Northwell Health facility in New York.

 The U.S. Centers for Disease Control and Prevention (CDC) director on Tuesday signed off on broad use of updated COVID-19 vaccines, arming a push to align the next round of shots more closely with the circulating variant of the virus, much like annual flu shots are designed.